International Journal of Asian Studies

-The International Journal of Asian Studies is a peer-reviewed academic journal covering research in the social sciences and humanities as pertaining to Asia.
+The International Journal of Asian Studies (IJAS) is a peer-reviewed academic journal covering research in the social sciences and humanities as pertaining to Asia.
 The journal was established in 2004 and is published on behalf of the Institute for Advanced Studies on Asia (University of Tokyo).

 The editor-in-chief is Jin Sato (University of Tokyo).

 Abstracting and indexing

 The journal is abstracted and indexed in: